jiahuibi/jiahuibi.github.io/_pages/about.md

 ## About Me

 Hello!
 I’m Jia-Hui Bi (毕嘉辉), a final-year Ph.D. candidate at Beijing University of Posts and Telecommunications (BUPT).
-I am with the Key Laboratory of Universal Wireless Communications, Ministry of Education, under the supervision of [Prof. Shaoshi Yang](https://teacher.bupt.edu.cn/yangshaoshi/zh_CN/).
+I am affiliated with the Key Laboratory of Universal Wireless Communications, Ministry of Education, where I work under the supervision of [Prof. Shaoshi Yang](https://teacher.bupt.edu.cn/yangshaoshi/zh_CN/).
 My doctoral research focuses on massive MIMO detection and circuit co-design leveraging memristor-based computing-in-memory architectures.

 ## Education